cloudpilot-emu/cloudpilot-emu/doc/networking.md

 "all files" in order to see and import the .cer file.
 In the dialog that opens, select "Trust this certificate for identifying websites".

-On order for Chrome for Linux to accept the certificate, you have to answer the corresponding question during certificate creation with "YES" (or use the `--compat-chrome-linux`) command line option.
+In order for Chrome for Linux to accept the certificate, you have to answer the corresponding question during certificate creation with "YES" (or use the `--compat-chrome-linux`) command line option.
 Not that this will allow for easier abuse of the certificate as a CA certificate and should be kept off unless required.

+As an alternative, you can open the website settings in chrome and enable "insecure content".
+This will allow you to run the proxy server over HTTP (by using the `--insecure` command line option).
+Note that you have to enter the full URL to the server in Cloudpilot in this case, and that the connection will not be encrypted.
+DON'T USE BASIC AUTHENTICATION IN THIS CASE.

 ## Start the server